Trevohack/Trevohack/readme.md

 ## 💫 About Me

 - Certified with `eJPT` and `PNPT`!
 - When it comes to hacking, I'm all in!
 KOTH?
 Battlegrounds?
 I dominate that!
+(KOTH WIN RATE: 95%) (HBG WIN RATE 90%)
 - Plus, I'm slaying in <b>Call of Duty: WWII</b> and hitting the hoops in <b>NBA 2K</b>.
 - That's me – Cybersecurity guru and gaming enthusiast, all rolled into one!